 Universal Primer (20kg) – 50-70m2 depending upon the absorptive capacity of the substrate

 Render primers are applied on top of the basecoat before the render itself is applied.
 These help to create a vibrancy of colour and strong adhesion to the basecoat.
-We have three main types of render primer, the Acrylic & Mineral Primer and Silicone Silicate Render Primer.
+We have two main types of render primer, the Acrylic & Mineral Primer .
 Coverage for these is as follows:

 7L bucket – 20m2

 And there you have it!
 Our ultimate guide to materials coverage.
 We hope this was useful!
 Keep a lookout for our latest blog posts – we upload every Tuesday and Thursday!